GeniSysAI/Vision2018/README.md

 GeniSys AI is an open source Artificial Intelligence Assistant Network using Computer Vision, Natural Linguistics and the Internet of Things.
 GeniSys uses a system based on [TASS A.I](https://github.com/TASS-AI/TASS-Facenet "TASS A.I") for [vision](https://github.com/GeniSysAI/Vision "vision"), an [NLU engine](https://github.com/GeniSysAI/NLU "NLU engine") for natural language understanding, in browser speech synthesis and speech recognition for speech and hearing, all homed on a dedicated Linux server in your home and managed via a secure UI.

-# About GeniSys Local TASS Engine
+# About GeniSys TASS Engine

-The **GeniSys Local TASS Engine** uses Siamese Neural Networks and Triplet Loss to classify known and unknown faces, basically this means it calculates the distance between an image it is presented and a folder of known faces.
+The **GeniSys TASS Engine** uses Siamese Neural Networks and Triplet Loss to classify known and unknown faces, basically this means it calculates the distance between an image it is presented and a folder of known faces.
 The local engine is homed on your GeniSys server and connects to your server webcam, this is one of the reasons why the UI is designed to be used on the local network, as if you connect from any where other than in front of the local camera then GeniSys will not be able to see you.

+## How It Works

 The main program runs in the background and connects to the camera stream and also to the iotJumpWay, it processes each frame alerting the iotJumpWay of the classification and then updates the frame and streams the modified frame to a stream allowing other devices and applications to connect to the feed.
 You are able to set rules on the iotJumpWay allowing autonomous communication with other IoT devices and applications in the event of identifications or intruders.

 When using the GeniSys Local TASS Engine as it is designed to be used, you will be able to ask your AI who you are and they will be able to identify you, in the background logic helps keep track of where known users or intruders are etc.

 The project uses an **UP2 (Up Squared)** (A regular Linux desktop or Raspberry 3 and above will also work) the **Intel Movidius** for inference and the [iotJumpWay](https://www.iotjumpway.tech "iotJumpWay") for IoT connectivity.

+## Avoiding The Open Set Recognition Issue

 With previous versions of TASS built using Tensorflow, **TASS Movidius Inception V3 Classifier**, the model had issues with the [Openset Recognition Issue](https://www.wjscheirer.com/projects/openset-recognition/ "Openset Recognition Issue"). **TASS Facenet Classifier** uses a directory of known images and when presented with a new image, will loop through each image basically measuring the distance between the known image and the presented image, it seems to overcome the issue so far in small testing environments of one or more people.
 In a large scenario this method will not be scalable, but is fine for small home projects etc.